dkalintsev/Brocade/vADC/CloudFormation/Templates/Variants-and-experimental/ASG-Puppet/README.md

 ## How to use

 You can deploy this template directly through AWS console or CLI, by downloading it to your computer first.
 All inputs are fairly clearly labelled, and should present no trouble.
 Once the deployment is complete, connect to your new vADC cluster on the URL displayed in the `vADCManagementURLs` of the template's `Output`, and login as admin with the password that you've supplied, or "Password123" if you accepted the default.
-The HTTP/HTTPS URLs for your example web app is also there under `WebAppURLs`.
+The HTTP/HTTPS URLs for your example web app are also there under `WebAppURLs`.

-You can also launch this template into `us-east-1` region by clicking the "Launch Stack" button below:
+You can also launch this template into the `us-east-1` region by clicking the "Launch Stack" button below:

 <a href="https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=Brocade-vADC-webapp&templateURL=https://s3-ap-southeast-2.amazonaws.com/7pjmj9xxfjlcnq/vADC/CloudFormation/Templates/Variants-and-experimental/ASG-Puppet/vADC-ASG-Puppet.template"><img src="https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png"></a>